kylorhall/sharesight/README.md

 ### Running the Project.
- Open index.html in a browser.
+ Open index.html or visit https://kylorhall.github.io/sharesight/ in your browser.

 ### Building the Project.